The Different Types of Fabric and How to Care for Them

 Almost all artificial fibers may also be tumble dried.
 With microfiber, you should not use fabric softeners, otherwise, its water-repellent property will be lost.

-Fabrics Made from Mixed Fibers
+Different Types of Fabrics Made from Mixed Fibers

 There are more different types of mixed fibers than natural and artificial combined.